-- State roads open to bicycling need to have bicycle facilities and treatments where appropriate and feasible, including bicycle improvements through large arterial intersections with high volumes of traffic and many turning movements - Existing bicycle access on state roads cannot be forfeited when they are upgraded to divided or limited access highway design - State roadways that prohibit bicycling need parallel routes on minor streets and roads - Limited Access State and Interstate highways need to have bicycle-friendly and safe crossings that do not require cyclists to make major detours, or travel through unimproved interchanges with multiple, high speed, free flow, entrance and exit ramps treatment recommendations for these roadways.
+- State roads open to bicycling need to have bicycle facilities and treatments where appropriate and feasible, including bicycle improvements through large arterial intersections with high volumes of traffic and many turning movements - Existing bicycle access on state roads cannot be forfeited when they are upgraded to divided or limited access highway design - State roadways that prohibit bicycling need parallel routes on minor streets and roads - Limited Access State and Interstate highways need to have bicycle-friendly and safe crossings that do not require cyclists to make major detours, or travel through unimproved interchanges with multiple, high speed, free flow, entrance and exit ramps

+This plan studied a large portion of the state roadway network in the county and includes facility and treatment recommendations for these roadways.
 In many cases the accommodations recommended are well within the design guidelines currently used by SHA to address routine accommodations.
 Howard County will be seeking cooperation, coordination and partnership to implement a variety of both standard and non-standard facilities in the coming years.
 For a list of state roadways and recommended facilities and intersections please see Appendix H.